pingcap/docs-cn/v2.1/how-to/upgrade/from-previous-version.md

 >
 > - You must install Ansible and its dependencies following the above procedures.
 > - Make sure that the Jinja2 version is correct, otherwise an error occurs when you start Grafana.
-> - Make sure that the jmespath version is correct, otherwise an error occurs when you perform a rolling update for TiKV.
+> - Make sure that the jmespath version is correct, otherwise an error occurs when you perform a rolling update to TiKV.

 ## Step 2: Download TiDB Ansible to the Control Machine